wodowiesel/GB-Dumper/README.md

  (https://github.com/theBrutzler/ & https://www.twitch.com/theBrutzler/)

+ There is a secondary project for the retro brutzelboy-dumper adapter software (https://github.com/wodowiesel/brutzelboy-dumper)

- The new optimized PCB was designed with free KiCAD software (https://www.kicad.org/)
+ The new optimized PCB was designed with free KiCAD 8.x software (https://www.kicad.org/)

  :heavy_exclamation_mark: The PCB should be produced at a manufacturer